 Over the years, we’ve continually recommended that portfolios should not be 100 percent invested in a single asset class, let alone a single venture.
 Finding a balance is important – a “no risk” strategy has its own problems; it could mean low returns and may not deliver enough income to live.

-- Floating rate bonds are tied to the benchmark bank bill swap rate (BBSW) indices, and interest paid will rise as interest rates rise.
+Floating rate bonds are tied to the benchmark bank bill swap rate (BBSW) indices, and interest paid will rise as interest rates rise.
 Consequently, they help mitigate the risk of any interest rate rises reducing the value of your fixed rate holdings and/or overall portfolio.
-(Click here to learn about floating rate investments, on the back of the US Federal Reserve raising interest rates for the third time in a decade)

-- Inflation linked bonds reduce the risk of inflation weakening the spending power of your portfolio income by having coupons and or principal which adjust in line with CPI.
+Inflation linked bonds reduce the risk of inflation weakening the purchasing power of your portfolio income by having coupons and/or principal which adjust in line with CPI.

 Regardless of current economic climates and outlooks, investors should always have a plan that protects against unexpected future events.
 Here are nine questions to consider in building a diversified bond portfolio: